maiali13/maiali13.github.io/_posts/2020-03-05-Has-Air-Travel-Gotten-Safer.md

 As the above graphs illustrate, the total number of crashes is slowly decreasing, while the total number of worldwide flights is increasing, resulting in an ever-shrinking crash percentage.

 We can get a closer look at technological and regulatory improvements to aviation safety by comparing implementation dates with the total crash rate over time.
-Since we're zoomed into the last 40 years, we can add even more saftey laws and innovations to our timeline.
+Since we're zoomed into the last 40 years, we can include even more saftey laws and innovations to our timeline.

 <p align="center">
   <img src="/img/plane/line.png"/>